-- Ambassador for the Susan G. Komen Foundation and supporter of the Young Survivor Coalition (YSC) and the Rape Treatment Center (RTC) at UCLA
+- Gabrielle’s passion for acting is rivaled by her involvement as an activist who works on issues around women's health, violence against women, racism, and gender inequality.
+She is an Ambassador for the Susan G. Komen Foundation, an ally to the LGBTQ+ community and an active supporter of the Young Survivor Coalition (YSC) and the Rape Treatment Center (RTC) at UCLA.

-On the small screen, Gabrielle made her debut in UPN’s hit comedy "Moesha," and then went on to guest-star on such hit shows as "ER," "Dave’s World," and "The Steve Harvey Show."
-Shortly thereafter, Gabrielle had a recurring role on two WB hit shows, "Sister, Sister" and "7th Heaven."
-Gabrielle stirred things up when she guest starred on "Friends" as a love interest to both Joey (Matt LeBlanc) and Ross (David Schwimmer).
+On the small screen, Gabrielle made her debut in UPN’s hit comedy Moesha, and then went on to guest-star on such hit shows as ER, Dave’s World and The Steve Harvey Show.
+Shortly thereafter, Gabrielle had a recurring role on two WB hit shows, Sister, Sister and 7th Heaven.
+Gabrielle stirred things up when she guest starred as a love interest to both ‘Joey’ (Matt LeBlanc) and ‘Ross’ (David Schwimmer) on Friends.
 With this role, Gabrielle marked the first African-American love interest on the series.

-Gabrielle recently released her New York times bestselling memoir, "We’re Going to Need More Wine," which features a powerful collection of essays about gender, sexuality, race, beauty, Hollywood, and what it means to be a modern woman.
+Gabrielle released her memoir, We’re Going to Need More Wine, which features a powerful collection of essays about gender, sexuality, race, beauty, Hollywood, and what it means to be a modern woman.

-To book a speaker, or for more information, call 424-288-2898, or send us a message using the form below.
+For speaker-related inquiries, email firstname.lastname@example.org, or send us a message using the form below.

 EU and Switzerland Consent Processing and Data Transfer